aidanmelen/bobcat-miner-python/README.md

 ## Finding your Bobcat

 Autopilot will automatically search and find your Bobcat.
+Setting the log-level to `DEBUG` will show more information about the search process.

 ```console
 $ bobcat -C DEBUG autopilot